Mesodaten Langzeitkonsistenz (Englisch)

 Meso data long term consistency

-This example can although not alone validate the long term consistency.
+This example alone cannot validate the long-term consistency.

 Wind speed rations Model data/measurements 2004-18:

 It can be seen as well that the EMD ConWx mesoscale dataset and the MERRA-2 data has a trend relative to measurements.